 Oh, and Voyage is getting some love, too.
 This is the drop on the second hill, so that crew is up pretty high as well.

 Now let’s turn and check out the view due north.

 We’re looking back toward Thunderbird’s station and launch track.
 They’ve got a good start on the silo, too.

-If these photos get your heart pounding (in a good way) and you think Tommy and Joe have the coolest jobs ever, you might want to check here on our website and apply online to be one of our full-time Painters (we have several full-time openings in a variety of departments).
+If these photos get your heart pounding (in a good way) and you think our painters have the coolest jobs ever, you might want to check here on our website and apply online to be one of our full-time Painters (we have several full-time openings in a variety of departments).

 Meanwhile, if you’ve been meaning to get Season Passes for next year (remember, Season Passholders get ride time on Thunderbird before it’s open to the public), wanted to pass along that our $20/month Easy Pay offer is around for just one more week.